Groups will take place locally, during the school day. You will get help to travel to the group, and back to school, if you need it.

 Can I become a facilitator?

 We welcome co-facilitators from a whole range of professional backgrounds.
 The Cedar network looks for a range of expertise and experience from education to police, health to social work to name a few.
-There are a couple of key steps you can take towards exploring this possibility and these are detailed on the ‘Becoming a Facilitator’ section of the website.
 Each local project has a coordinator who is responsible for the recruitment of facilitators and you should contact your local project in the first instance.

 I’m interested in delivering Cedar – are there resources you can share with me?